slackapi/bolt-examples-aws-re-invent-2020/lightsail-containers/python/README.md

   --scale 1
 ```

-Run the following the command to build a Docker image and publish it to Lightsail Containers' registry:
+Run the following the command to build a Docker image and publish it to the Lightsail Containers' registry:

 ```zsh
 docker build . \